pololu/xyzrobot-servo-arduino/README.md

 To get your sketch to receive data reliably with SoftwareSerial, you will have to lower the baud rate of the servos to 57600 or lower using this library's ChangeBaud example.

-Even after you lower the baud rate, you should still be careful not to add any libraries to your project that will have an interrupt service routine (ISR) that takes a considerable amount of time compared to the duration of one serial bit, since such an ISR could interfere with receiving data with SoftwareSerial.

 Sending data with SoftwareSerial is not a problem.